passaH2O/dorado/README.md

 ## Contributing
 We welcome contributions to the dorado project.
 Please open an issue or a pull request if there is functionality you would like to see or propose.
 Refer to our [contributing guide](https://passah2o.github.io/dorado/misc/contributing.html) for more information.

+## Citing
+If you use this package and wish to cite it, please use the [Journal of Open Source Software article](https://joss.theoj.org/papers/10.21105/joss.02585#).

 ## Funding Acknowledgments
 This work was supported in part by NSF EAR-1719670, the NSF GRFP under grant DGE-1610403 and the NASA Earth Venture Suborbital (EVS) award 17-EVS3-17_1-0009 in support of the DELTA-X project.